gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.7.2.1 ==
+Important update for Gravity Forms 1.7.
+Please upgrade to the latest version or your form may not correctly process payments.

 = 1.6.11.1 =
 New version available!
 Adds support for Canadian Stripe accounts, fixes PHP warnings.